Imperial Museum London is another must-see and free place in London. This is no less than a wonder.

 Restaurant and Eating Place in the Imperial Museum in London

 Feeling Hungry?
 If you are feeling hungry during your visit to IWM London, you can go to the on-site café.
 There is an eating place at the museum that offers a variety of foods.
 It serves tasty in-season foods, such as stone-baked pizzas, burgers grilling with charcoal, little one’s meals, salads as well as delicious sandwiches.
 There is also a tearoom.
 The Tea Room is open throughout peak times and offers a peaceful space to enjoy your visit.
 It provides some teas, cakes as well as sandwiches.
+You can make it more exciting with your family.
+The kids can add more beauty!

 Car Park at or near the War Museum London

-No need to mention that the carpark and street parking close to the museum are very limited.
-However, free parking is available to blue badge holders but subject to availability.
+No need to mention that the car parking and street parking close to the museum are very limited.
+But, free parking is available to blue badge holders but subject to availability.
 You must book two working days in advance.
 Book and Arrange parking space in advance by calling this number 020 7416 5000.
 Other Car parks like NCP car parks are available in Waterloo or Elephant & Castle.
 You can check the availability or book carpark here.
 If you’re driving, please check out the congestion charge on the TFL website.

 In case, if you are seeking hotels close to the Imperial War Museum London, please click on the below link to see the compared prices.
+This will help you in finding the cheap and reliable hotels.

-Accessibility for the War Museum London
+Accessibility for the War Museum, London

 Opening Hours Imperial Museum London